a-vanriet/qpl-jekyll/index.md

 submission.
 Authors of accepted poster submissions will be invited to present their work at the poster session.
 Authors of accepted programming tool submissions will be invited to live demo their tool to conference attendees, at the same time as the poster session.
-There will be an award for Best Student Paper at the discretion of the Program Committee.
-Papers eligible for the award are those where all the authors are students at the time of submission.

 ### Conference Proceedings